dww100/sct/doc/src/sct_pdb_analysis.md

 This involves:

 Reading input experimental curves, separated into Neutron and X-ray categories.

-Calculate Rg and Rxs1 from the data and write to a file Create unhydrated sphere model
+1. Calculating Rg and Rxs1 from the data and writing to a file
+2. Creating unhydrated sphere models
-**IF** we have Neutron data:
+3. **IF** we have Neutron data:

-  *  Calculate theoretical scattering curve
+    *  Calculating theoretical scattering curves
-  *  Compare theoretical and experimental curves - R factor
+    *  Comparing theoretical and experimental curves - R factor or $\chi^{2}$

-**IF** we have X-ray data:
+4. **IF** we have X-ray data:

-  *  Create hydrated sphere model
+    *  Creating hydrated sphere model
-  *  Calculate theoretical scattering curve
+    *  Calculating theoretical scattering curve
-  *  Compare theoretical and experimental curves - R factor or $\chi^{2}$
+    *  Comparing theoretical and experimental curves - R factor or $\chi^{2}$

-Write Rg, Rxs1 and comparison data to a file
+5. Writing Rg, Rxs1 and comparison data to a file

 Useage:
 -------